 6 Things to Remember When Preparing Your Taxes

 The Best Ways to Optimize Your Filing Strategy

-Tax season officially kicks off in January and if you haven’t started preparing your taxes yet, remember that it’s always a good idea to start sooner than later.
-You don't want to be scrambling at the last minute to meet the filing deadline, after all.
-There are oftentimes questions and unknowns, so getting an early start can allow you enough lead time to ensure a timely filing.
+Tax season officially kicks off in January and if you haven’t started preparing your taxes yet, remember that it’s always a good idea to start sooner rather than later.
+You don't want to be scrambling at the last minute to meet the filing deadline.
+There are often questions and unknowns, so getting an early start can allow you enough time to ensure a timely filing.

 1. Weigh Standard Deductions Against Itemizing